 So there you have it, now get out there and enjoy the delights of the windy city.

-Image credit: WellingtonNZ, Fix and Fogg, Daniel Crichton-Rouse for Te Papa
+Image credit: WellingtonNZ, QT Wellington, Hot Sauce, Fix and Fogg, Daniel Crichton-Rouse for Te Papa